Coarse Personalization: Conclusion

-Our methodology can be generally used for constrained assignment problems in many settings even outside marketing.
-With clinical trial data, pharmaceutical companies can coarsely personalize medicine by finding the best drug and dosage level combinations for pharmaceutical companies to provide.
-Drug companies can then coarsely personalize medicine for their clientele.
-The optimal transport solution itself can be adapted to solve for optimal teacher assignments with peer effects or for optimally allocating workers to projects and collaborative tasks.
+Our methodology is quite general and can be applied for constrained assignment problems in many settings even outside marketing.
+With clinical trial data, pharmaceutical companies can coarsely personalize medicine by finding the best drug and dosage combination.
+The optimal transport solution can be adapted to address problems such as teacher assignments with peer effects or worker allocations to collaborative projects.

-We view our paper as a bridge linking optimal transport theory to practical problems in the social sciences.
-Optimal transport methods have been utilized in economics for many applications that are surveyed in \citet{Galichon2016}.
+Our paper bridges optimal transport theory to practical problems in the social sciences.
+Optimal transport methods have been utilized in economics for many applications and are surveyed in \citet{Galichon2016}.
 In computer science, optimal transport has been used for a variety of problems ranging from training high-dimensional GANs to computer vision \citep{Peyre2019}.
-This paper utilizes optimal transport as a novel way to solve a practical problem and future research in applying optimal transport to other problems in social science is already underway. \begin{spacing}{1.0}{ }\end{spacing} {}
+We use optimal transport as a novel way to solve a practical problem and future research in applying optimal transport to other problems in social science is already underway. \begin{spacing}{1.0}{ }\end{spacing} {}